Senator Tim Scott to deliver GOP rebuttal to Biden's address to joint session of Congress

 The joint session will be designated a National Special Security Event, with the Secret Service designated as the lead federal agency overseeing coordination, planning and security.

-White House press secretary Jen Psaki has said that Mr. Biden is "eager" to deliver his address and will likely discuss the economic recovery, combatting the coronavirus pandemic and addressing global challenges.
+White House press secretary Jen Psaki has said that Mr. Biden is "eager" to deliver his address and will likely discuss the economic recovery, combatting the coronavirus pandemic, the need for police reform and addressing global challenges.